feedcast/scott/README.md

 The admin area can be accessed at `http://localhost:5000/admin` by default.

+### Workers

+We are now using sidekiq to manage our asynchronous jobs.

+Sidekiq dashboard can be accessed at `http://localhost:5000/admin/jobs` by default.

 ### Experiments

 We are running [Split](https://github.com/splitrb/split), an AB testing framework, at `http://localhost:5000/admin/experiments`.